 Perhaps it only works for a few people in power, a small privileged class, a few lucky artists to be allowed to create their own reality.
 For the rest of us, we have to be content with moving the stones into place for the great pyramid.
 Our toils will only serve to contribute to the monuments of the people that matter.
 We don’t build pyramids anymore, but we have our stadiums.
 We buy the baubles that pay for the yachts.

 It plays out at all levels.
-We may not be one of the job creators, but we are grateful for whatever station we’ve climbed to, or were born at, and regret but are relieved we don’t have to suffer in the mines below.
+We may not be a job creator, but we are grateful for whatever station we’ve climbed to, or were born in.
+We regret, but are relieved we don’t have to suffer in the mines below.